NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/SlicerVisualDICOMBrowser/README.md

 The widget is currently an experimental feature in Slicer (DICOM module).
 Current Roadmap is at [link](https://github.com/commontk/CTK/issues/1162).

-Possible longer-term ENH to discuss/work during the project week:
+Possible long term ENH to discuss/work during the project week:
 - add data streaming from visual brower series widgets to Slicer volume nodes.
-- add jobs list UI (e.g. current status, actions to stop/force retry etc..., error report per job).
 - handle jobs queue in the scheduler by file (so we can restart the jobs/workers at application restart).
 - implementing send in C++ at ctk level (i.e. adding `ctkDICOMSendJob`, `ctkDICOMSendWorker` and `ctkDICOMSend` with underlining DIMSE `DcmStorageSCU`).
 This would allow to use the background/parallel operations infrastructure for SEND as well.
 - add `DICOMweb`.